aesinv/Simple-Filter/README.md

 # Simple Filter
-Dependency-free.
-1.09kb gzipped, 2.76kb uncompressed.
+_Dependency-free.
+1.09kb gzipped, 2.76kb uncompressed._
----

 A simple script for basic front-end filtering based on keywords.
 Just pop in the script, toss some data attributes onto your filterable items/filters then go have a beer.